 - Fishing Season

 As a tourist’s paradise, the Seychelles islands offer the best conditions for those who come to discover or practice fishing.
 During the period between June and October, special programs are set up to use this period that is most conducive to fishing.

 Ignobilis kingfish, barracuda, red carp, tunas dog teeth, chicken fish, grouper, kingfish, tuna Yellow, Swordfish sailboats, dolphin fish and Marlins.

 One of the main advantages of fishing in Seychelles is that no fishing license is required for recreational fishing.
 While there are a few retail outlets that cater for the basic needs of the fishermen, visiting fishermen should bear in mind that local fishing tackle shops may not be as common as they may be used to back home and may not sell favourite items or brands.
 In order to avoid disappointment, it is advisable to bring along an adequate supply of tackle, as there are no specialised fishing equipment hire or servicing establishments.

 Here’s a list of big game fishing equipment you’ll need to bring with you on your trip to the Seychelles:

 - Large capacity fish tray

-Note that you are free to fish in most areas of Seychelles' waters at will, however there are a few limitations which are often meant to help preserve the unique and fragile environment of the Seychelles.
+Note that you are free to fish in most areas of Seychelles' waters at will, there are a limitations in place to help preserve the unique and fragile environment of the Seychelles.
 This allows everyone to enjoy what the islands have to offer today and in the years to come.
 In the Inner Islands, fishing is prohibited within the boundaries of the Curieuse, Ile Cocos, Port Launay/Baie Ternay and Ste.
 Anne Marine National Parks.